webpack/webpack.js.org/src/content/api/compilation-hooks.md

 `SyncHook`

-...
+Fired at the beginning of the modules `id` optimization.

-- Callback Parameters: `chunks`
+- Callback Parameters: `modules`

 ### `afterOptimizeModuleIds`

 `SyncHook`

-...
+Called when the modules `id` optimization phase has completed.

-- Callback Parameters: `chunks`
+- Callback Parameters: `modules`

 ### `reviveChunks`